Slepian/Slepian/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.583624.svg)](https://doi.org/10.5281/zenodo.583624)

+Supported by the National Science Foundation under grant <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1550732">EAR-1550732</a>.

 # Welcome to the Slepian installation instructions!

 This repository contains installation and demo files for the Slepian software to install all prerequisites from the repository slepian_alpha, etc.